AUTHOR: Margaret Stohl

 REVIEW: When I first started reading Icons, I thought it was going to be a five-star book.
 Crazy-creative world-building is easy to spot, and Icons has unique world-building in spades.
 I liked Dol and loved Ro, and I enjoyed trying to figure out just exactly what was going on.
-Ramona Jamona the pig just cracked me up, and I was actually a little sad when the aliens killed her.
+Ramona Jamona the pig just cracked me up, and I was actually a little sad about her ultimate fate.
 I love the “Classified” documents that appear between the chapters, especially since they helped to explain some things (while also introducing some new mysteries).

 But once Ro and Dol make it to the Embassy, the story started to lose its spark.
 Even more than 250 pages in, I still felt like I was trying to put together the pieces, trying to figure out just what was going on.
 I liked the puzzle of it, but it went on a little long for me.
 Plenty of questions, but almost no answers.
 I am still unsure exactly the point of the whole thing.
 Why did the Ambassador want the Icon children again?
 Huh?
 I feel like I must have missed something important, but I didn’t care enough to go back to figure out what.
 All this stuff happened, but it felt so random and disconnected that I felt lost.